-Source: 2018 FIA database provided by U.S. Forest Service Northern Research Station.
+Source: 2019 FIA database provided by U.S. Forest Service Northern Research Station.
 Net growth is the result subtracting mortality and non-harvest removals from gross growth.
 It is estimated from volume change on FIA measured plots.
 It is turned into a percent by dividing by current inventory and multiplying by 100 to compare between ownerships.
+Private is partially covered, as it was equivalent to Total in 2018 and 2019.